Kareem100/Comma_CoworkingSpace_System/README.md

 you would find in a traditional office and this is my programming edition for that system.

 Comma Space Offers an easily communication between the customers and the space admins,</br>
-from showing available rooms and seeing their rentals to booking the rooms and sending feedbacks. </br>
+from showing available rooms and seeing their rentals to booking the rooms, sending feedbacks and Special Messages.</br>

 ***
 ## Database